 Gather data on incidents that will help you reduce recurring issues or prevent more damaging impacts.
 Establish routines and best practices, so that you can mobilize quickly in the event of a breach.
 Review and analyze your trends.
 Data can also help you make the case for spending more money on things like firewalls or network intrusion detection.

 10. Are we making continuous investments?

 Information security is an ongoing practice, not a one-time implementation.
 You will never be fully protected because there will always be new threats.
 But with careful planning—and a sustained investment of resources—you can effectively mitigate risk.

 Make sure that your annual and long-term budget for information security reflects its level of importance to your business.
 Help decision makers understand the link between data protection—or lack thereof—and successful recruiting, advising, fundraising, and other key functions.
 Stay actively engaged with industry forums and workgroups to understand evolving threats and security best practices.

 Get comfortable with discomfort

-Planning for something to go wrong, in a world where what can go wrong is constantly changing, is, in a word, uncomfortable.
+Planning for something to go wrong, in a world where what can go wrong is constantly changing, is uncomfortable, to say the least.
 But if you can get comfortable with discomfort—becoming agile, alert, responsive, and realistic—you can create the level of security that faculty, staff, and students need to thrive.